Keyword Commercial Intent

 - I need to

-The best way to leverage Informational Keywords is to find keywords that have high search volume and low competition.
+The best way to take advantage of Informational Keywords is to find keywords that have high search volume and low competition.
+And create content around those keywords.

 Then, get as much of that traffic as you can on an email list.
-That way, you’ll be the site on their mind as they’re ready to buy something.
+That way, you’ll be the first business they think of when they’re actually ready to buy something.

 Here are a few examples words that tend to make up Tire Kicker Keywords: